JoinColony/colonyDapp/src/modules/core/components/MaskedAddress/MaskedAddress.md

 />
 ```

-### MaskedAddress catches if the address is not in the correct format (and displays a fallback message)
+### MaskedAddress can deal with a wrong address string

+If the address format is incorrect the `<MaskedAddress />` component will display the _"Address format is wrong!"_ message.

 ```jsx
 <MaskedAddress address="0x0" />